-- 2. A feedback tool or feedback tools could be useful in promoting the integration of feedback from service users and colleagues into the work of registrants and in achieving higher levels of public involvement in regulation. - 3.
+A feedback tool or feedback tools could be useful in promoting the integration of feedback from service users and colleagues into the work of registrants and in achieving higher levels of public involvement in regulation.

 This section refers to 'structured patient feedback' as a potential starting point for our exploration of the usefulness of such tools.
-However, it is acknowledged that many registrants do not work in roles with direct contact with patients and that accordingly further ongoing work would be necessary. - 4.
-Multi-source feedback from patients and colleagues is part of the General Medical Council's revalidation proposals, and research and piloting has been undertaken to test the reliability and validity of assessment tools. - 5.
-In 2006, a Picker Institute study concluded that patient questionnaires could be an effective way of testing the core qualities of a doctor's performance, but that the quality of questionnaires could be variable and that further research was necessary. - 6.
+However, it is acknowledged that many registrants do not work in roles with direct contact with patients and that accordingly, further ongoing work would be necessary.

+Multi-source feedback from patients and colleagues is part of the General Medical Council's revalidation proposals, and research and piloting has been undertaken to test the reliability and validity of assessment tools.

+In 2006, a Picker Institute study concluded that patient questionnaires could be an effective way of testing the core qualities of a doctor's performance, but that the quality of questionnaires could be variable and that further research was necessary.

 Research commissioned by the General Medical Council to validate a patient and colleague assessment concluded that the proposed patient and colleague questionnaires do offer a 'reliable basis for the assessment of professionalism'.
-The research further concluded: If used in the revalidation of doctors' registration, they would be capable of discriminating a range of professional performance among doctors, and potentially identifying a minority whose practice should be subjected to further scrutiny.' - 7.
+The research further concluded: 'If used in the revalidation of doctors' registration, the questionnaires would be capable of discriminating a range of professional performance among doctors, and potentially identifying a minority whose practice should be subjected to further scrutiny.'29

 The self-certification and CPD processes largely rely on the trust placed in health professionals in assessing their own compliance with standards.
-A patient feedback measure could have the potential to provide structured, regular, external input and verification, which is currently missing from the existing HPC processes. - 8.
+A patient feedback measure could have the potential to provide structured, regular, external input and verification, which is currently missing from the existing HPC processes.

 Research would be needed to validate the reliability of any tool in the context of the practice of the professions regulated by the HPC and the variety of different working contexts of registrants.
 Depending on the outcome of this research, further work would be necessary to consider how such a tool might be integrated within the HPC's processes.
 For example, whether such a tool might provide a helpful way for registrants to reflect on their practice and identify their CPD needs as a result.

-&lt;sup>28 Chisholm, A and Askham, J, A review of questionnaires for gathering patients' feedback on their doctor (Picker Europe, 2006).

-&lt;sup>29 Campbell, J., Richard, S., Dickens, A., Greco, M., Narayanan, A., Brearley, S., 'Assessing the professional performance of UK doctors: an evaluation of the utility of the General Medical Council patient and colleague questionnaires', Quality and Safety in Health Care, 17, (2008) 187-193.

-Understanding poor conduct and professionalism
+8.2 Understanding poor conduct and professionalism

-- 9. The evidence of the models examined suggests that competence or performance is tackled directly by other mechanisms (e.g. clinical governance, supervision, accreditation) in a way that aspects of conduct may not be. - 10.
+The evidence of the models examined suggests that competence or performance is tackled directly by other mechanisms (e.g. clinical governance, supervision, accreditation) in a way that aspects of conduct may not be.

 Our analysis has highlighted that conduct represents the main risk amongst the professions regulated by the HPC.
-As such, we need to explore this further and look at ways in which we can measure and monitor it more effectively. - 11.
-In particular, a clearer understanding of the potential link between poor conduct during pre-registration education and training and subsequent fitness to practise action would be helpful here in directing our efforts to the area of greatest risk. - 12.
+As such, we need to explore this further and look at ways in which we can measure and monitor it more effectively.

+In particular, a clearer understanding of the potential link between poor conduct during pre-registration education and training and subsequent fitness to practise action would be helpful here in directing our efforts to the area of greatest risk.

+&lt;sup>28 Chisholm, A and Askham, J, A review of questionnaires for gathering patients' feedback on their doctor, (2006).

+&lt;sup>29 Campbell, J., Richard, S., Dickens, A., Greco, M., Narayanan, A., Brearley, S., 'Assessing the professional performance of UK doctors: an evaluation of the utility of the General Medical Council patient and colleague questionnaires', Quality and Safety in Health Care, 17, (2008), 187-193.

 A greater understanding of this area may also be useful when considering future work around the standards of conduct, performance and ethics (and any future guidance) and their role in the continued professionalism of registrants.

-Data analysis
+8.3 Data analysis